Minami189/LawBot/README.md

 create a database named lawbotdb in the php myadmin

-inside the backend folder you will find a file named lawbotdb(1), import that inside the lawbotdb
+inside the backend folder you will find a file named lawbotdb, import that inside the lawbotdb

-go open the lawbot folder that you pulled in vscode
+go open the cloned lawbot folder in vscode

 create a command prompt terminal